Knox Academy: Meadowpark

 Meadowpark opened in 2016 and supports learners with special educational needs.
-While part of Knox Academy, it is currently headed up by Sophie Shorthouse. it primarily operates within dedicated buildings which are located separately to the main campus.
+While part of Knox Academy, it is currently headed up by Steven Johnson. it primarily operates within dedicated buildings which are located separately to the main campus.

 Cadet Force

 Knox Academy was the last state school in Scotland to have a Combined Cadet Force, the Knox CCF.
 The CCF was disbanded in 2010 due to disagreements between the school and the Ministry of Defence over the storage of weapons on school grounds.